nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
-The given index is invalid.
+The given index is invalid

   * 3a1.
-TutorAid shows an error message.
+TutorAid shows an error message

-    Use case resumes at step 3.
+    Use case resumes at step 3

-**Use case 13: Set up a class**
+**Use case 13: Set up a recurring class**

 Preconditions: The students of the class have been added to TutorAid.